MissMeriel/inference_engine/README.md

 pip install matplotlib numpy
 ```

-Note that some python scripts are written in Python2.
+Note that python scripts are written in Python2.
 If your system uses python3, run
 ```
 cd tool_src/; ./py3.sh
 ```